Coping with crying

 - I – Infant crying is normal

-- C – Comfort methods can help sooth your baby
+- C – Comfort methods can help soothe your baby

-- O – It’s ok to walk away for a moment if the crying is getting to you.
-Ensure you have left your baby in a safe sleep space and in a safe position
+- O – It is okay to walk away for a moment if the crying is getting to you.
+Make sure you have left your baby in a safe sleep space and in a safe position

 - N – Never ever shake or hurt your baby, it can cause catastrophic injury and even death